-You can also appeal if the local authority has not issued a decision within the statutory timeframe (8 weeks), known as ‘non-determination’ unless you’ve agreed to an extension during the planning application process.
+You can also appeal if the local authority has not issued a decision within the statutory time frame (8 weeks), known as ‘non-determination’ unless you’ve agreed to an extension during the planning application process.

 Appealing a decision is the last resort and can take months to be issued.
-So you’ll want to engage with your local authority first to see what amendments they’ll accept and then try to apply again.
+So you’ll want to engage with your local planning authority first to see what amendments they’ll accept and then try to apply again.

 How to avoid having your planning application refused

 Your best option to avoid having your planning application refused is to work with an architect from the start and work with your local planners before submitting an application.